-Lower limit START rating Higher limit
+Lower START rating Higher l imit

+limit

 8 ≤ А ≤ 10

 6 ≤ В < 8

 4 ≤ С < 6

 2 ≤ D < 4

 0 ≤ Е < 2

-- 2) The amount the equity universe is reduced by: The initial universe for universe reduction purposes is composed of the MSCI ACWI Index companies with more than 10% ownership from Family, Founder or Foundation (Factset ownership data).
-The investment universe and the Sub-Fund is reviewed periodically to maintain alignment for universe reduction purposes.
-This universe is reduced by a minimum of 25% through the application of the filters described below. - i) Firm-wide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment. - ii) Sub-Fund-specific: Extended activity or stricter exclusion criteria cover oil and gas, weapons, gambling, alcohol, power generation, and thermal coal mining.
-For the equity portfolio positions of the Sub-Fund, companies having an overall START rating of "D" or "E" (rating from "E" to "A") are excluded of the Sub-Fund's investment universe.
-Companies having a START rating of E (rating from "E" to "A") on governance pillar are excluded of the Sub-Fund's investment universe.
-Companies having an overall MSCI rating of "CCC" (rating from "C" to "AAA") are excluded of the Sub-Fund's investment universe
+- 2) Amount the corporate bond universe is reduced by: the investment universe of the Sub-Fund is composed of the ICE BofAML Global Corporate Index, ICE BofA Global High Yield Index, and ICE BofA Emerging Markets Corporate Plus Index.
+This amounts to around 2500 corporate issuers (excluding sovereign and quasi-sovereign issuers).
+This universe is reduced by a minimum of 20% through the application of the filters described below. - i) Firm-wide: Negative screening and exclusions of unsustainable activities and practices are identified using an international norms and rules-based approach on the following: (a) controversies against the OECD business guidelines, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work and UN Global compact principles, (b) controversial weapons, (c) thermal coal mining, (d) power generation companies, (e) tobacco, (f) adult entertainment. - ii) Sub-Fund specific: Fixed income portfolio positions with an overall START rating of "D" or "E" (rating from "E" to "A") are excluded of the Sub-Fund's investment universe.
+Companies having a START rating of E (rating from "E" to "A") on environmental or social pillars are excluded of the Sub-Fund's investment universe.
+Companies having an overall MSCI rating of "CCC" or "B" (rating from "C" to "AAA") are a priori excluded of the Sub-Fund's investment universe.
+Companies rated "CCC" or "B"on the overall MSCI rating (from "E" to "A") can reintegrate into the Sub-Fund's investment universe if START rating is C or above.

-Prior to reducing the investment universe as described above, the equities and/or corporate bond universes, as applicable, are re-weighted in order to eliminate any bias that could lead to significant differences between the composition of the indices making up these universes and that of the Fund's portfolio.
-Each issuer is re-weighted according to the fund's historical weightings by sector, region (emerging markets/developed markets), and market capitalization (small/mid/large)) allowing for a +/-5% margin for each separate characteristic..
+Prior to reducing the investment universe as described above, the equities and/or corporate bond, as applicable, universes are re-weighted in order to eliminate any bias that could lead to significant differences between the composition of these indices and that of the Sub-Fund's portfolio.
+Each issuer is re-weighted according to the Sub-Fund's historical weightings by sector, region (emerging markets/developed markets), and market capitalisation (small/mid/large), allowing for a +/-5% margin for each separate characteristic.
 The weights used are calculated annually, however the constituents of the universe and the ESG data used to reduce the universe are refreshed quarterly.
-The re-weighting is done using the fund's historical weightings over its recommended investment horizon, considering sector, geography, and capitalization rotations.
+The re-weighting is done using the Sub-Fund's historical weightings over its recommended investment period, considering sector, geography, and capitalisation rotations.

-3) Positive screening (Sustainable Investments): the Sub-Fund makes sustainable investments whereby a minimum of 50% of the Sub-Fund's net assets are invested in shares of companies that are considered aligned with relevant United Nations Susainable Development Goals.
-The minimum levels of sustainable investments with environmental and social objectives are respectively 5% and 15% of the Sub-Fund's net assets.
+3) Positive screening (Sustainable Investments): the Sub-Fund makes sustainable investments whereby a minimum of 10% of the Sub-Fund's net assets are invested in use of proceeds bonds such as green, social or sustainable corporate or sovereign bonds and investments in sustainability-linked bonds, or shares of companies that are considered aligned with relevant United Nations Sustainable Development Goals.
+The minimum levels of sustainable investments with environmental and social objectives are respectively 1% and 3% of the Sub-Fund's net assets.

-Alignment is defined for each investment / investee company by meeting at least one of the following three thresholds:
+Alignment with Sustainable Developemnt Goals is defined for each investment / investee company by meeting at least one of the following three thresholds: